 All management expenses are accounted for on an accruals basis.
 The Code does not require any breakdown of pension fund management expenses.
 However, in the interests of greater transparency, the Fund discloses its pension fund management expenses in accordance with CIPFA's preparing the annual report - Guidance for Local Government Pension Scheme (2019).

 Administrative expenses

 All WYPF staff are charged directly to the Fund.
-Associated indirect management costs and other overheads are apportioned to administrative expenses using relevant factors and charged as expenses to the pension administration account of the Fund.
+Associated indirect management costs and other overheads are apportioned to administrative expenses using relevant factors and charged as expenses to the Fund.

 Oversight and governance costs